 It was absolutely wonderful to tell my Handbookers that ALL of their desires are well within their reach.

 Some of the reasons being a VA is freakin’ awesome:

 You can work when you want

 From being able to spend more time with your kids to looking after elderly family members, working for yourself means you can organise your day to fit around the life you have or the type of life you want to create.

 You still need to make time to do the work (you are running a business after all), but you’re the one who gets to decide what your day looks like.

 You only want to work evenings because you don’t have childcare during the day?
 Great – then go find clients who fit the bill.
-Or maybe you’re fed up paying for expensive flexible childcare and want to spend that time with your kids.
+Or maybe you’re fed up paying through the nose for expensive childcare and want to spend that time with your kids.
 Awesome – then market for clients whose work you can do during the school day.